 Some standard equipment is provided free or on loan from your local council social services department or health authority (depending on your situation, assessment criteria and resources).
 It is always worth making enquiries and the best starting point is to speak to your GP or social services department.
 You may be able to get help with funding for certain equipment or qualify for a Disabled Facilities Grant towards the cost of providing adaptations to your home.

-You can also hire equipment on a temporary basis from organisations like the British Red Cross (for example the loan of a wheelchair for a holiday).
-Also some specialist suppliers operate a hire scheme for larger items such as stair lifts, powered wheelchairs or scooters.
-Your local DLC will often hold a list of local companies that provide this type of service.
+You can also hire equipment on a temporary basis from organisations like the British Red Cross (for example, the loan of a wheelchair for a holiday).
+Also, some specialist suppliers operate a hire scheme for larger items such as stairlifts, powered wheelchairs or scooters.
+Your local Disabled Living Centre will often hold a list of local companies that provide this type of service.

 Age UK aims to inspire, enable and support older people to make the most of their later life.